DanWBR/Cudafy.NET/README.md

 # Cudafy.NET

-This is an update of the original Cudafy.NET library hosted on CondePlex to support Mono on macOS and Linux.
+This is an update of the original Cudafy.NET library hosted on CodePlex to support Mono on macOS and Linux.

 ## Compiling